List of Sons of Anarchy and Mayans M.C. characters: Tig Trager

 Alexander "Tig" Trager (Kim Coates) is a member of SAMCRO, spending the first four seasons as the club's sergeant-at-arms and Clay Morrow's loyal enforcer.
 Quick to violence, Tig is fiercely loyal to the club and has no qualms about killing for it.
 Prior to joining the Sons, Tig served in the United States Marine Corps.
 Like most of SAMCRO, he works as a mechanic at Teller-Morrow Automotive.
 He has two daughters, Dawn and Fawn.
 He suffers from acute pediophobia, a fear of dolls, which Sons of Anarchy creator Kurt Sutter actually has.
 Tig is a necrophiliac, and is hinted to have a proclivity for other paraphilias.
 A dog lover, he holds an open grudge against Herman Kozic over ownership of a German Shepherd.
 During the series he rescues and adopts an American Pit Bull Terrier from a dog fighting ring.
 Tig steps down as sergeant-at-arms in season 4 after learning of Clay's antagonistic schemes and guilt over his own violent actions, notably when he mistakenly murdered Donna Winston in a botched assassination attempt on Opie.
-In season 5, Tig accidentally kills the daughter of crime kingpin Damon Pope, resulting in the murder of his daughter Fawn, and inadvertently Opie's as well.
+In season 4, Tig accidentally kills the daughter of crime kingpin Damon Pope, resulting in the murder of his daughter Dawn, and inadvertently Opie's as well.
 After being saved from Pope by Jax, he becomes fiercely loyal to him.
 During the final two seasons, Tig develops a sexual and later romantic relationship with Venus Van Dam, a transgender prostitute.
 When Jax is excommunicated from the club during the final episode of the series, newly appointed president Chibs Telford selects Tig to be the vice president.
 Tig later appears in the spin-off series Mayans M.C., still holding the vice president rank in SAMCRO.